 Perhaps the most striking prediction of inflation is that these 'scalar' perturbations should be accompanied by a stochastic background of gravitational waves also generated during inflation.
 This prediction has not yet been tested.
 Unlike the gravitational waves recently detected by LIGO, which arise from local sources and are of relatively short wavelength, the gravitational waves from inflation have a very 'red' spectrum, and their typical amplitude on large scales is quantified by the so-called tensor-to-scalar ratio r.
-The current upper limit on r is 0.07 (95% c.l.).
-This means that no more than 7% of the primordial power is due to primordial gravitational waves, or tensor modes.
+The current upper limit on r is 0.032 (95% c.l.)
+[1].
+This means that no more than 3% of the primordial power is due to primordial gravitational waves, or tensor modes.
 However, the precise value of r matters!
 Detecting r, and in particular setting a very tight limit on its value, would have transformational consequences for cosmology.
-A detection would provide invaluable clues about the laws of fundamental physics at energies more than 12 orders of magnitude beyond what could eventually be probed with Large Hadron Collider-and also on length scales more than 12 orders of magnitude larger than the future LISA space mission, and thus not accessibly in any man-made laboratories in the foreseeable future.
+A detection would provide invaluable clues about the laws of fundamental physics at energies more than 12 orders of magnitude beyond what could eventually be probed with Large Hadron Collider-and also on length scales more than 12 orders of magnitude larger than the future LISA space mission, and thus not accessible in any man-made laboratories in the foreseeable future.
+Phenomenological work on inflationary models is a key to the interpretation of the r measurement, this requires a tight connection with theoreticians within or outside of the LiteBIRD team (see e.g. [2]).

-Although these gravitational waves leave their trace on all CMB temperature and polarization anisotropies, the B mode of the CMB polarization offers the most sensitive way to detect large-wavelength primordial gravitational waves of the sort generated during inflation.
-This is because the ordinary 'scalar' perturbations cannot excite the B mode at linear order, and thus any confusion in the primordial gravitational wave detection can come only due to the B-mode signal generated through the higher-order corrections (such as from gravitational lensing).
+Although these gravitational waves leave their trace on all CMB temperature and polarization anisotropies, the B-mode of the CMB polarization offers the most sensitive way to detect large-wavelength primordial gravitational waves of the sort generated during inflation.
+This is because the ordinary 'scalar' perturbations cannot excite the B-mode at linear order, and thus any confusion in the primordial gravitational wave detection can come only due to the B-mode signal generated through the higher-order corrections (such as from gravitational lensing).
 These are not only readily calculable but demonstrated to be very small on large angular scales.
 The large angular scales, $\geq 1^{\circ}$ therefore provide a unique and direct window onto the primordial, gravitational-wave generated B-mode signal, in principle permitting constraints on r nearly two orders of magnitude better than current limits.
 The statistical weight of the primordial B-mode signal is concentrated in two windows: the reionization bump, on very large angular scales; and the recombination bump, on scales slightly exceeding 1 degree, at least for sufficiently large values of r.
 Detecting both these features would unequivocally demonstrate the primordial nature of the detected signal.
-To resolve the recombination bump requires only a modest resolution of ~ 30'.
+To resolve the recombination bump requires only a modest resolution of ~30°.